How to use T wave morphology to recognize NSTEMI

 - Intermediate: Identify the EKG features that indicate the need for additional cardiac testing.

 The crew's initial treatment is consistent with the consideration of a NSTEMI.
 The patient presented a 12-lead EKG that was not suggestive for ischemia, but displayed clinical signs of an acute coronary syndrome.
-The second EKG, taken after the patient reported being pain-free, revealed negative T-waves in the inferior leads (II, III and aVF) and the low lateral leads (V5 and V6).
-The "normal” complexes during the pain/ischemic period and inverted T-waves during treatment (and pain relief) are of great relevance and are called T-wave pseudo-normalization.
+The second 12-lead EKG, taken after the patient reported being pain-free, revealed negative T waves in the inferior leads (II, III and aVF) and the low lateral leads (V5 and V6).
+The normal complexes during the pain/ischemic period and inverted T waves during treatment (and pain relief) are of great relevance and are called T wave pseudo-normalization.